slavafive/Cars/README.md

 # Cars
-This is the final project for the first semester of Web Development course at ITMO University
+This is the final project for the first semester of Frontend Development course at ITMO University.
+The webiste was written in HTML, CSS and JS.
+Link to view the website: https://slavafive.github.io/Cars/html/main.html